jevandezande/basis/README.md

 ## Credits
-This package was created with Cookiecutter and the [jevandezande/poetry-cookiecutter](https://github.com/jevandezande/poetry-cookiecutter) project template.
+This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [jevandezande/uv-cookiecutter](https://github.com/jevandezande/uv-cookiecutter) project template.